addison-martin1/enterprise-account-architecture/scc-account-structure.md

 | Business unit access groups | n (1+ per BU) | Used to authorize users from a business unit to view scan results |
 {: caption="Table 1.
 Components" caption-side="bottom"}

+For more information about using a tusted profile to authorize the central administration account to deploy the other components in this account, see [Establishing trust with IBM Cloud services](/docs/account?topic=account-create-trusted-profile&interface=ui#create-profile-services).

 ## Rationale for centralizing the Security and Compliance Center
 {: #central-scc}